timacdonald/framework/pr.md

 ]);
 ```

+> [!NOTE]
+> The implementation intelligently retrieves values from the cache based on the store.
+It also optimizes writes to the cache by grouping by TTL and using `Cache::putMany` where possible.

 ## Warming the cache

-Sometimes you want to pro-actively warm the cache from a value already easily accessible that might otherwise be more expensive to compute in order to improve an anticipated future request.
+Sometimes you want to pro-actively warm the cache from a value already easily accessible, that might otherwise be more expensive to compute, in order to improve an anticipated future request.

 Imagine you cache a URL encoded representation of each user's profile image so that it does not need to be downloaded by the user or retrieved from storage.